alexhaydock/pinewall/README.md

     - aarch64
 ```

-## How can I use this in production?
+### Adding custom configs
+The easiest method will just be to fork it on GitLab as described above and start changing things in the `config/` directory as you please.

+### Running in production
 Well the way _I_ run this in production is to use the images built by the GitLab CI process in this repo.
 I use Raspberry Pi Imager to write the `pinewall.img.gz` file directly to a microSD card.

 I then have a second repo which contains a fork of the contents of the `config/` directory found in this repo, where I can add things that I can't publish to this repo, like my WireGuard host keys and config, and my PPP dialing passwords.
 That repo uses GitLab CI to build an APKOVERLAY file (using a similar `genapkovl-pinewall.sh` script to the one in this repo).
 I simply drop the built APKOVERLAY onto the microSD card I just flashed the fresh Pinewall image to and put it in my Raspberry Pi.
+This is mostly because I keep this half of the repository public, though.
+If you keep your repository private you'll be able to get away with a nice single-repo flow that automatically builds the image and config layer together seamlessly.

 I keep a rotation of 2 microSD cards going for this, meaning that I never make changes to the current running deployment.
 Changes are always written to a new microSD card, and then I swap in the new card, taking the old card out.
 This means that if a new Pinewall image (or a new config change I've made in the overlay) causes a problem, I always have a way to roll back to the known-working config simply by putting in the previous microSD card.

 Similarly, I make an effort to make all configs as generic as possible so that they're not specific to the Pi's hardware (so no using IPv6 EUI-64 addresses that depend on the hardware MAC address, or other such things).
 This means that if my router/gateway fails, I can simply put the microSD card into a different Raspberry Pi 4 and boot it up and _boom_ - enterprise(-ish) redundancy at a fraction of the cost.

 This is about as close as I can get to atomic container-style update (and the sysadmin's dream of treating all hosts as cattle rather than pets) with a home-grown firewall/gateway solution.

-## How can I add my own configs to this?
-The easiest method will just be to fork it here on GitLab and start changing things in the `config/` directory as you please.
-As a bonus, if you fork it into GitLab.com you'll get the benfits of the automatic CI/CD processes building images for you - even if you're only using a free account.
-Try it out!

 ## How do I configure syslog forwarding?
 Edit the `/etc/conf.d/syslog` file to include your destination server that accepts UDP-formatted syslog.
 An example file is included in this repo: